Martin Lewis offers urgent advice before ‘horrendous’ energy bill hike in October

 People of state pension age are usually eligible for the Winter Fuel Payment scheme of between £100 and £300.
 But, from November, pensioners are to receive a one-off £300 “cost of living payment” in addition to other payments.

 The government has said that the average payout for each household will be £550.
-People most in need can expect to receive up to £1,500 to help pay sky-high costs.
+People most in need can expect to receive up to £1,500 to help pay the sky-high costs of living.

 The vast majority of households – about four in five – have already received a £150 council tax rebate to help pay their energy bills.